CptTelefonmast/BookDB/README.md

 > This project currently does **not include encryption or user authentication**.
 > Anyone who can access the application can add, edit or delete books.
 >
-> The project was originally built for use on a Raspberry Pi inside a private network.
+> The project was originally built for use on a Raspberry Pi in a private network.
 > If you plan to expose it to the internet, you should add authentication and HTTPS.
+>
 > Yes, I know it's coded badly.
 I'm a system integrator by trade, not a programmer :)

 ## Overview